threft/threft/tidm/readme.md

 `tidm` is an acronym for Threft Interface Definition Model.
-It contains methods to parse a .thrift file to a in-memory interface definition model and provides marshalling to `tidm-json`.
+It contains methods to parse a .threft file to a in-memory interface definition model and provides marshalling to `tidm-json`.

 Does not marshall to JSON.

-// Parses a .thrift IDL file to TisObject ParseThriftFile(filename string) (*tidm.TIDM, error)
+// Parses a .threft IDL file to TisObject ParseThreftFile(filename string) (*tidm.TIDM, error)

 Parsing: